 This seminar will treat the history of these "wonder drugs"--their origins in biomedical research, their production and distribution, and some of the medical and political issues that are associated with their cost and safety.
 All participants in the seminar will be required to write a research paper of at least 20 pages involving the use of primary sources.
 One class meeting per week.

 Admission with consent of instructor.
 Not open to first-year students.
 Limited to 20 students.
 Spring semester.
-Professor Servos.2017-18: Offered in Fall 2017
+Professor Servos.2019-20: Not offered

 (Offered as HIST 418 [C] and BLST 491 [CLA/D].)
 The seminar traces in historical perspective the relationship between Black radicalism and Marxist thought.
 Since the late nineteenth century, Black diasporic intellectuals have found in Western Marxism, particularly its internationalist discourse, theory of class formation, and historical materialist analysis, the recipes for critical inquiry and radical politics.
 Their engagement with Marxism and socialist theory, however, has not precluded tensions and new theoretical resolutions.
 Black intellectuals from various generations have questioned “classical” Marxism’s economic reductionism, simplistic understanding of peasant politics, and dismissal of political struggles outside metropolitan regions.
 For writers such as W.E.B.
 Du Bois, Richard Wright, Frantz Fanon, and C.L.R.
 James, Western Marxism has failed to account for the racial character of capitalism or to provide a historical narrative of blacks’ emancipatory politics.
 Students will acquire a basic knowledge of Marxist theory, and a historical understanding of Black Marxism by analyzing the works from two generations of intellectuals: the modernist and Pan-Africanist generation (Du Bois, Wright, James, Oliver Cromwell Cox, and Eric Williams), and the New Left generation (Frantz Fanon, Amiri Baraka, Amilcar Cabral, Walter Rodney, Stuart Hall, Angela Davis, and Ngugi wa Thiong’o).
 One class meeting per week.